 The rise comes even as the company is under scrutiny by the Trump administration for its use of H-1B visas.

-The White House has targeted Indian outsourcing firms Infosys and Tata Consulting Services and Cognizant — which has most employees in India — as potential targets in a crackdown on H-1B visas, according to The Wall Street Journal.
+The White House has targeted Indian outsourcing firms Infosys and Tata Consultancy Services and Cognizant — which has most of its employees in India — as potential targets in a crackdown on H-1B visas, according to The Wall Street Journal.

 During the announcement of its results in the US on Friday, Cognizant president Rajeev Mehta said on a call with analysts that the company was applying for fewer H-1B visas and aiming to ramp up hiring in the US.